 - The goal of IDMP is to enforce a common language, so you need to speak that language across the entire drug development lifecycle.
 To succeed, organizations need to identify the data that requires IDMP compliance and connect these data sources to an interoperable IDMP solution.

 - With new data-based regulatory requirements coming, the margin for error in reporting will narrow.
 Automated reporting systems can reduce spelling errors, missing content, correct medicinal naming, and so on.
-These touchpoints may seem small, but they save valuable time and energy in the long run.
+These touchpoints may seem small, but they ensure a foolproof IDMP strategy in the long run.

 - IDMP is designed to be a global standard, so more geographies will likely adopt an IDMP framework like the EMA.
 As organizations evaluate IDMP solutions, they must consider the solution’s flexibility to adapt to and adopt future standards and compliance needs like xEVMPD, UDI, and SCL.